Three works by Maarten Vanden Eynde

 It’s certainly beautifully repaired, but how could it have broken apart so beautifully?
 It may have simply fallen off the table, been thrown against a wall, or been bashed with a hammer.
 A whole story can be created around this cup, precisely because it is no longer simply a cup, but rather a collection of fragments.
 The individual fragments lying separately on the floor or workbench were meaningless.
 But the intact cup was almost devoid of meaning too, apart from its serving a purpose.

 In this collection, long objects are hung beside long objects, round objects beside round objects, and so on.
-It seems that the artist, and we with him, no longer know what purpose all these things served.
-So, they are merely arranged according to the simplest criterion: their shape.
+It seems that the artist, and we with him, no longer know what purpose all these things served, so, they are merely arranged according to the simplest criterion: their shape.
 However, we notice that the ring-shaped objects have a different colour.
 This might suggest that they are of a different type, that they were made in a different way, or that they had a different function.

 If we were to use increasingly detailed criteria: shape, colour, size, material, texture etc… then we would probably be able to find out what actually belonged together.
 We would discover what purpose all these objects served, or perhaps find a new use for them.
-However, it may also be the case that with more and more criteria, every object would eventually become unique.
+However, it may also be the case that with ever more criteria, every object would eventually become unique.

 In order to assign a meaning to the two pieces in front of us, in order to explain them, we would have to take them apart or open them out.
 By the way: in some languages the word “explain” literally means “unfold”: “ex-pliquer” in French, for instance, or: “s-piegare” in Italian.
 However, taking apart and unfold are two actions that have very different outcomes.
 If we take something apart then it separates into individual pieces, and if we want to assign a meaning to it, we will begin with those pieces.
 On the other hand, after being unfolded an object is still coherently joined, and its meaning lies in its cohesion.